Bryce Homes in

 On my final full

-day of touring the Bryce Homes in the Rongo/Suna area, we were able to
+day of touring the Bryce Homes, we were able to

 travelled towards Homa Bay then northward to the location by a paved